Vicki Funk: Awards and honors

 In 2001, the government of Queensland awarded Funk a Queensland Research Fellowship.
 In 2009, she received two awards: the Secretary's Award for Excellence in Collaboration and the National Museum of Natural History Science Achievement Award.
 In 2010, she was awarded the Stebbins' Medal for the best publication in Plant Systematics or Plant Evolution in the period 2007 to 2009 from the International Association for Plant Taxonomy.
 In 2012, she won the Smithsonian's Secretary's Award for Outstanding Publication and became a board member for the National Evolutionary Synthesis Center for two years.
 In 2014 she won the Rolf Dahlgren Prize for her major contributions to the understanding of the systematics and evolution of the angiosperms.

 Funk has also been recognized for lifetime achievements in her field.
 In 2018, she won the Asa Gray Lifetime Achievement Award from the American Society of Plant Taxonomists.
 In 2019, the Linnean Society of London recognized Funk with its Linnean Medal for lifetime service to the natural sciences.
 In 2019, the American Society of Plant Taxonomists announced the new Vicki Funk Fund for Graduate Student Research in her honor.

 In 2005, scientists named a new species of ant after Vicki Funk.
 This species, Pheidole funki, is known only from a single specimen collected in Guyana.
-Two genera, namely Vickia and Vickifunkia, are named in honor of Vicki Funk's contribution towards systematics of Compositae.
+Three genera, namely Vickia, Vickifunkia and Vickianthus, are named in honor of Vicki Funk's contribution towards systematics of Compositae.
 The species Xenophyllum funkianum J. Calvo from the Ecuadorian Andes was named after her in 2020 in a posthumous co-publication.
 Baccharis funkiae, a narrow endemic species of Compositae from Uruguay is named after Vicki Funk.
 Indian botanists named a new species of Gesneriaceae as Didymocarpus vickifunkiae to honor her contributions.

 In November 2020, the Journal of Systematics and Evolution dedicated a special issue on collection-based systematics and biogeography as a tribute to Vicki Funk.